zaiisao/Documentation/en/Voice/test_switch_device_windows.md

 ## Implementation

 Before proceeding, ensure that you have implemented basic real-time functions in your project.
-See [Start a Video Call](../../en/Voice/start_call_windows.md) or [Start Live Interactive Video Streaming](../../en/Voice/start_live_windows.md) for details.
+See [Start a  Call](../../en/Voice/start_call_windows.md) or [Start Live Interactive Streaming](../../en/Voice/start_live_windows.md) for details.

 - Choose either of the following ways to test the audio devices:
 	- Call the `startEchoTest` method to test if the audio devices and network connection are working properly.